georgiee/coding-for-kids/slides.md

 ^ Today I fold nearly every day

-^ and I also created a project about virtual origami folding
+^ and I also created a JavaScript project about virtual origami folding

 ![fit](images/about.jpg)

 ---
 [.background-color: #fdc552]

-^ Let's start.
+^ Ok let's start.

 ^ First some nostalgia fun with me as the coding kid.